sid-agrawal/sid-agrawal.github.io/index.md

 >If any of this piques your interest, shoot me an email.

-## Operating Systems have way too many isolation mechanisms, but and help is on the way.
+## Operating Systems have way too many isolation mechanisms, but help is on the way.

 After sixty years of operating system evolution, we continue to find new and different isolation mechanisms: threads, processes, containers, virtual machines, lightweight contexts.
 Even applications provide isolation mechanisms: a JVM is a user-level process that provides isolation units whose API is Java bytecodes; some browsers offer units of isolation between each browser tab.